Custom Artificial Eye vs. Stock Eye

 Some ocularists may use generic shapes because it’s easier and quicker.
 It’s our belief that these ocularists do not have their patients’ best interests in mind.
 Patients who are not well informed about artificial eyes may see stock prosthetics as appealing because of their low short term costs.
 However, the long term costs of these inadequate devices are much, much greater.

-Custom shaped prosthetics are critically important for a number of reasons.
+Custom Artificial Eye prosthetics are critically important for a number of reasons.
 First and foremost, eye tissues are sensitive and can have adverse reactions to improperly manufactured shapes.

 A shape that does not fit the space around the eye, or socket properly will never work well, and will lead to problems like pain, swelling, excess discharge, mucus secretion, turning in of the eyelashes, an awful overall appearance and tissue scarring.
 The worst consequence of a stock eye is contraction of the socket, a severe facial deformity that can never be fixed.